Last Updated on February 12, 2024 by Louise Carter

-Diurnal Mood Variation and Morning Depression
+Diurnal Mood Variation (Morning Depression)

-Over the course of the day, your body produces hormones to make you feel hunger or sexual desire, for example.
+Over the day, the body produces hormones that make you feel hunger or sexual desire.
 However, in most people with depression, the body doesn’t regulate sleep properly.

 What Are the Causes of Depression?

 It seems that some people’s genetic makeup predisposes them to depression.
-By avoiding stressors like abuse or stress, it is possible to avoid depression by removing its triggers.
+Avoiding stressors like abuse and stress makes it possible to prevent depression by removing the triggers.

-This lack of effective neurotransmitters seems to have a genetic origin.
-This is backed up by familial studies.
+This lack of effective neurotransmitters has a genetic origin.
 Heritability (the likelihood that a child will inherit something from their parent) is as high as 80%.

-However, there are many other theories as to why people become depressed.
+There are other theories as to why people become depressed.
 According to the study above, the impact of life events is vital in the onset of depression.

 What Are the Other Symptoms of Depression?

-Let’s take a look at some of the other symptoms of depression:
+Here are some of the other symptoms of depression:

-- Aches and pains that don’t seem to be related to physical injury
+- Aches and pains that don’t seem to be related to physical injury.

-- Feeling excessively guilty, often for things that
+- Feeling excessively guilty.

-- Low sex drive
+- Low sex drive.

-With mild depression, you may not notice many of these symptoms at all.
-With severe depression, you may notice all of them, although that is unlikely.
-In the severest cases, you may also notice visual and auditory variations.
+However, with severe depression, you may notice all of them, although that’s unlikely.
+In the severest cases, you may see visual and auditory variations.

 What Else Could Cause Crying in the Morning for No Reason?